The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 The Faces That Stayed

 Over time, dozens of faces emerged.
-Some lingered for years.
-Others came and went.
-They weren’t just stains, they had depth.
-Emotion.
-Some smiled faintly.
-Others looked pained.
-Some were childlike.
-Others ancient.
+Some lingered for years, while others came and went like a faded nightmare.
+They weren’t just stains, they had depth to them, emotion even.
+Some smiled faintly, others looked like they suffered from severe pain.
+Some were childlike, others ancient in their age.

 Despite decades of analysis, no one has definitively debunked the phenomenon.
-Tests have been inconclusive.
-Observers have failed to replicate the effect.
-And though skeptics remain convinced it must be a hoax…no one can prove who, how, or why.
+Tests have been inconclusive, and observers have failed to replicate the effect.
+Although skeptics remain convinced it must be a hoax, no one can prove who, how, or why.

 This Isn’t the Only Strange Signal…